learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

-Selects an element that is nested inside of the specified parent element.
+This selects an element that is nested inside of the specified parent element.
 This selector is indicated by a ` ` keyboard space between the parent and the child to be selected.

 ```html
 <ul id="nav">